GerardWalsh/screp/README.md

 ## You'll need

-- A chromewebdriver - you can get [here](https://chromedriver.chromium.org/downloads).
+- A chromewebdriver, that you can get [here](https://chromedriver.chromium.org/downloads).
 Extract into the root directory of the repo.
 - To install the [requirements](./requirements.txt)